Basho20/bash-portfolio/README.md

-# Bethuel Maluti — Portfolio v2
+# Mohamed Bash - Portfolio

 A clean, editorial-style Next.js portfolio. **No GSAP, no JavaScript animations** — all motion is pure CSS transitions and keyframes.